 A new page of history has been written and it is related to Coronavirus.

-How many places we take for granted?
-How many people we take for granted?
+How many places do we take for granted?
+How many people do we take for granted?
 A few days ago I was planning my next travel destination.
 I felt excited, but at the same time a little anxious.
-I was thinking about all the practical issues to deal with and the new adventure that would begin shortly thereafter.
+I was thinking about all the practical issues to deal with and the new adventure that would have begun shortly thereafter.
 We know that challenges bring us face to face with the unknown.
 There are moments in which we feel invincible in front of them, others in which our most hidden weaknesses emerge.
 This is normal.
 This is life.
 It means you are living and not surviving.
-Meanwhile, the silent enemy, the so-called Coronavirus, was making its way into our lives, while we continued to make plans and maybe worried about little things.
+Meanwhile, the silent enemy, the so-called Coronavirus, was making its way into our lives, while we continued to make plans.
+Maybe we were worried about little things.